Cover Letter Writing

 Example of Third Paragraph

 I feel that the FVS Associate role would allow me to utilize my current skills in a client facing and team based role.
-Grant Thornton’s focus on collaboration, respect and responsibility is in alignment with my preference to work in a team environment.
-I feel that my past audit and finance experience have well equipped me to take on this challenging opportunity.
+Grant Thornton’s focus on collaboration, respect and responsibility is in alignment with my values.
+I am consistently impressed by GT’s rankings and employee feedback and I know that I would be able to bring my past experiences and skills gained to this team.

 Example of Closing Paragraph